 Frequently Asked Questions

-Will I receive any notification, a rejection letter, and/or feedback about my script?
+Will I receive any notification, a rejection letter, and/or feedback about my show?

-If I submit, and then make revisions to my script, can I submit again and provide an updated draft?
+If I submit, and then make revisions to my show, can I submit again and provide an updated draft or tracks?

-The award specifies that scripts must be “unproduced.”
-My script received a workshop/reading/production but I’m not sure whether it’s eligible.
+The award specifies that works must be “unproduced.”
+My musical received a workshop/reading/showcase production but I’m not sure whether it’s eligible.
 How does the APF define “unproduced”?

-Developmental readings and workshops do not limit a script's eligibility.
-The American Playwriting Foundation defines the difference between workshops and full productions based on the following factors: union affiliation and/or contract level, number of performances, tech elements, press coverage, and professional versus amateur artists involved.
-Generally speaking, musicalsproduced in an educational context are considered unproduced, and therefore eligible for the Relentless Award.
-If you're unsure whether your musical received a full production, please email firstname.lastname@example.org, and the American Playwriting Foundation staff will determine whether the script is eligible.
+Developmental readings and workshops do not limit a show’s eligibility.
+The American Playwriting Foundation defines the difference between workshops and full professional productions based on the following factors: union affiliation and/or contract level, number of performances, tech elements, audiences paying admission and press coverage.
+Generally speaking, musicals produced in an educational context are considered unproduced, and therefore eligible for the Relentless Award.
+The bottom line is that APF does not want to penalize artists who have tried to develop their show through limited staged readings, etc. If you're unsure whether your musical received what we would consider a production, please email LSpector@bfany.org and the American Playwriting Foundation staff will determine whether the script is eligible.

 Some institutions define "one-act" versus "full-length" differently.
 What does the APF consider a "full-length" piece?

 We do not have a minimum page requirement, or exact specifications as to what makes a musical a one-act versus a full-length musical.
 A defined act break is not required.
 We hope that the general definition of “full-length” speaks for itself.
 About an hour minimum runtime is a rough, general rule of thumb.
-If you feel that your musical is a complete, full-length piece, we'll consider it.
+If you feel that your musical is a complete, full-length piece that would stand alone in an evening, we'll consider it.

-Am I sacrificing rights to production or publication by applying for the Relentless Award?
+Am I sacrificing rights to production or publication by applying for the Relentless Musical Award?